 90 Top of the shop

-So there you have it - one of those permeable lingustic systems that is both conventionally stable but subject to continuous revision.
-Now listen to The Fall again.
+So there you have it - one of those permeable linguistic systems that is both conventionally stable but subject to continuous revision.
+Now listen to Bingo Master's Breakout again.
 Catchy.